ganeti/ganeti/doc/hooks.rst

 ++++++++++++++++++++

 Failovers an instance.
-In the post phase INSTANCE_PRIMARY and INSTANCE_SECONDARIES refer to the nodes that were repectively primary and secondary before failover.
+In the post phase INSTANCE_PRIMARY and INSTANCE_SECONDARY refer to the nodes that were repectively primary and secondary before failover.

 :directory: instance-failover